As much as new babies are bundles of joy, the extra hair in your brush after giving birth can feel like bundles of doom.

 Again, estimates range from 6 to 12 months after giving birth for this type of hair loss to subside.

 If it’s been a year and you are still losing an unnatural amount of hair, it may be time to consider other options.
 Hair loss is certainly not the sole domain of men.
 About 40% of women will experience hair loss by the age of 40.
 Aside from the above postpartum hair loss, there may be various other reasons for female hair loss, from hormone levels to stress, weight loss, thyroid issues, or iron deficiency.
 Some of these may cause more than temporary hair loss.

 For both women and men, hormones are most often to blame for their hair loss.
 This type of hair loss is called Androgenic Alopecia.
 You may be familiar with the more common Male Pattern Baldness (MPB) or Female Pattern Hair Loss (FPHL).
 This is the most serious type of hair loss either women or men can suffer from, because it is usually permanent.

 But even if your hair loss is permanent, you have options.
 The best solution to reverse permanent hair loss is a hair transplant.
 It’s a minimally-invasive procedure that doesn’t require a lot of downtime, it leaves no permanent scarring, and it can create such natural-looking results they’re indistinguishable.

-However, for female patients we recommend their doctor run a thorough hormone panel to ensure that hormone levels are stabilized.
+However, female patients are typically asked that their doctor run a thorough hormone panel to ensure that hormone levels are stabilized.
 If you are already on some type of hormone therapy as a result of menopause, then you have probably had your hormones checked.

 Have Your Hormone Levels Checked

-Before we proceed with a female hair transplant, we ask women to have a full hormone panel done to assure hormones are not out of balance.
+Before a hair clinic proceeds with a female hair transplant, it typically asks women to have a full hormone panel done to assure hormones are not out of balance.
 This ensures that you get the best possible results from your procedure.
 You should have stable hormone levels prior to investing in hair restoration.